bertil291utn/concert-tickets/README.md

 ## Improvements

 - Retrieve data from a backend
-- Change all elements to React JS
+- Move from HTML and vanilla CSS to React JS

 ## 🤝 Contributing